 Applies to japanese encephalitis virus vaccine nakayama: subcutaneous powder for suspension

-Along with its needed effects, japanese encephalitis virus vaccine nakayama (the active ingredient contained in Je-Vax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by japanese encephalitis virus vaccine nakayama (the active ingredient contained in Je-Vax).
+In the event that any of these side effects do occur, they may require medical attention.
 It is very important that you tell your doctor about any side effect that occurs after a dose of the vaccine, even if the side effect goes away without treatment.
 Some types of side effects may mean that you should not receive any more doses of the vaccine.

 Get emergency help immediately if the following side effect occurs:Rare